-Information or documentation that a departing employee could steal may be electronically stored on a hard drive, file, USB, email account and more, which means that digital forensics has a significant role in the retrieval of stolen information.
-As the digital forensics industry continues to evolve, the more efficient the process of retrieving electronically-stored information becomes.
+Information or documentation that a departing employee could steal may be electronically stored on a hard drive, file, USB, email account and more, which means that computer forensics has a significant role in the retrieval of stolen information.
+As the computer forensics industry continues to evolve, the more efficient the process of retrieving electronically-stored information becomes.

 Employers Can Take Steps to Prevent Employee Data Theft

-Discuss the Intricacies of Employee Data Theft with a Digital Forensics Specialist
+Discuss the Intricacies of Employee Data Theft with a Computer Forensics Specialist

 Employee data theft is a major threat to your business and there are many steps you can take to detect employee data theft early to prevent a company disaster.
 The computer forensics specialists at Atlantic Data Forensics take employee data theft seriously and have years of experience collecting and preserving valuable company information from former employees.
 If you are a business owner and suspect a former employee has stolen valuable company information to use against your company, contact Atlantic Data Forensics now.